-My name is Megan Smith (just got married in July… Yeah!!) and this is my sixth year teaching Spanish in Louisville, Kentucky.
+My name is Megan Smith and this is my seventh year teaching Spanish in Louisville, Kentucky.
 I studied International Business and Spanish at Grand Valley State University in Michigan and am now finishing my master’s in Education at Northern Kentucky University.
 I really love my job and what I get to do in the classroom.
 I’m lucky to have a school who gives me freedom to try new things, a friend and mentor (Kara) who challenges me as a teacher, and other hardworking teachers who are willing to collaborate with me!
 I am honored to have been the 2011 Kentucky New Teacher of the Year from the Kentucky World Language Association.
 In November 2013, Kara, Rachel, and I presented at ACTFL’s national conference in Orlando.
 How awesome!

 And a big hello from me, Kara Parker!
 I’m the other collaborator on this blog.
 I’d say that I’ve been “around the block” when it comes to teaching.
 I’ve taught for 12 years total (6 at a private Catholic girls school, 2 at a large public school (with Megan), and now 4 years at an awesome alternative school).
 I have my National Board Certification in World Languages. <whew!> I’m excited to share on this site. :)